-Last fall, while I was on my way to Croatia, my suitcase was diverted to Paris rather than to Amsterdam.
+Last fall, while I was on my way to Croatia, my suitcase was diverted to Paris rather than to Amsterdam, where we had a few days stopover.
 Who should come to my rescue?
-An online friend from Holland who told me where I could shop nearby to find reasonably priced replacements for everything in my luggage.
-Thankfully, the luggage was returned before the next leg of my trip.
+An online friend from Holland, living in Great Britain, who told me where I could shop nearby to find reasonably priced replacements for everything for the next leg of my trip.
+Thankfully, the luggage was returned before the next leg of the trip to Zagreb.

 Another friend in Scotland gave me advice on visiting the Anne Frank house while I vacationed in Amsterdam.
 Others have told me of interesting sites to see and where to find art supplies in any city I have visited (of course, I must visit art stores wherever I am in the world!)

 That is how friends help each other.